-Local Inference.
-Function definitions require explicit type annotations, and we employ bidirectional type checking [29] techniques to infer types for local expressions.
-At a function application, we infer missing type and location parameters by "greedily" matching the types of arguments against any Arr(T) and Ref L type terms in the the declared input type and input heap.
-Because these type terms are invariant in their parameters, the greedy choice is always the right one.
-For a function type with exactly one heap variable H (like all the ones we have encountered) and input heap type (H, \hat{h}) , we infer the corresponding heap argument by simply collecting all locations in the current heap environment that do not match the explicit location bindings in \hat{h} .
+Arr(T) and Ref L type terms in the the declared input type and input heap.
+Because these type terms are invariant in their parameters (recall the U-ARRAY and U-STRONGREF rules from Figure 8), the greedy choice is always the right one.
+For a function type with exactly one heap variable H(like all the ones we have encountered) and input heap type (H, \hat{h}) , we infer the corresponding heap argument by simply collecting all locations in the current heap environment that do not match the explicit location bindings in \hat{h} .
 In our benchmarks, we are able to omit most type and location arguments and all heap arguments.